QUANTUM-AND-ML/QUANTUM-QuantumSimulation/README.md

 * [Benchmarking environment](#Benchmarking-environment)

 ## Previous work
 Our work in this paper builds on previous quantum simulation work.
-Our previous submission is called "[Greedy algorithm based circuit optimization for near-term quantum simulation](https://iopscience.iop.org/article/10.1088/2058-9565/ac796b)".
+Our previous submission is called "[**Greedy algorithm based circuit optimization for near-term quantum simulation**](https://iopscience.iop.org/article/10.1088/2058-9565/ac796b)".
 In previous work, we develop a hardware-agnostic circuit optimization algorithm to reduce the overall circuit cost for Hamiltonian simulation problems.
 Our method employ a novel sub-circuit synthesis in intermediate representation and propose a greedy ordering scheme for gate cancellation to minimize the gate count and circuit depth.
 ## Python scripts
 Everyone can change the value of the parameter "**Hamiltonian =**" in the **main.py** file to compare the results of different optimizers.